uranian throne

 As if sensing his stare on their backs, they looked round guiltily and hurried on.

-He turned - and the old secure pride, in which he was accustomed to stroll the streets among his people on a normal day, was revived by what trundled into view, at walking speed, around the curve of the steel alley.
+He turned - and thank goodness the old secure pride, in which he was accustomed to stroll the streets among his people on a normal day, was revived by what trundled into view.

-A most welcome sign of healthy political survival!
 Barlayn wondered if Daon Sunwa Nerren had yet seen it.
-Probably not: she had yet to encounter it, for it was proceeding in her direction, rather than coming from there.
+Probably not: it was proceeding towards her, rather than coming from her direction.
 Well, when she did encounter it, she'd be most touched...

-Barlayn recognized the fellow: a senior factory hand, the sort who could be termed an upper-grade backgrounder, which is to say, someone risen sufficiently above the faceless category of the general population, to earn mention by name in some tale.
-A stalwart class of character.
-A type who - the Noad hoped - would most likely remain content with his lot.
-Resistant, therefore, to the blandishments of the Weigher -
+He noted that a dozen figures were standing upon the roof-rack of the seyyo.
+They were waving to the spectators, who - including the Noad - waved back.
+Yet one particular person, seated up front, his forearms on the float's prow-rail, did not wave.
+He was a thick-set man whose boots dangled and clunked against the metal nose of the vehicle as it lurched onward.
+Barlayn recognized the fellow: a senior factory hand, the sort who could be termed an upper-grade backgrounder, which is to say, someone risen sufficiently above the faceless category of the general population to earn mention by name in some tale.
+A stalwart class of character; a type who - the Noad hoped - would most likely remain content with his lot and be resistant, therefore, to the blandishments of the Weigher -

 As the float came alongside him, the Noad greeted this person by name.
 "Smevedem!"

-Smevedem grinned widely.
-He lifted one finger.
-While the Noad inwardly shrugged over this puzzling gesture, a worse startlement supervened: an unbelievable convulsion of the float!
-It tilted from side to side as though playfully pretending to be battered by waves!
-Suppressing his dismay at this unnatural ebullience Barlayn bent his gaze to see how it was done: he was able to note that although the wheels, first on one side and then the other, were pushed up for an instant as if jacks had been placed under them, in actual fact it was the floor of the alley itself that had jerked like a twitch of irritated skin.
+Suppressing his dismay at this unnatural ebullience Barlayn bent his gaze to see how the trick was done: he was able to note that although the wheels, first on one side and then the other, were pushed up for an instant as if jacks had been placed under them, in actual fact it was the floor of the alley itself that had jerked, rather like a twitch of irritated skin.

-The effect betokened an astounding control of city infrastructure, not to mention an expenditure of power at which the Noad shook his head; still, perhaps, on a day like this, high spirits were worth paying for...
-Anyhow, he reassured himself, they weren't overdoing it.
-After those few insane twitches the pavement had reverted to smoothness.
+This happened three or four times in rapid succession, a gleeful bobbing in excess of energy, so it seemed to the uneasy Noad.
+The effect betokened an astounding control of city infrastructure.
+Not to mention an expenditure of power at which the Noad shook his head.
+Any explanations, excuses to be found?
+Perhaps, on a day like this, high spirits were worth paying for...?

-He stood and watched the float pass him at walking speed.
+Thoughtfully he stood and watched the float pass him at walking speed.
 Then he decided to follow it.

-The view widened as the float swung out of the alley.
-It rolled onto a section of Rullud Avenue.
-Hereabouts that avenue formed a local boundary, so that the Noad, as he followed, had the district of Occoz on his left and that of Jihom on his right.
+Hereabouts that avenue formed a local boundary, the Occoz-Jihom border, which meant that the Noad, as he followed, had the district of Occoz on his left and that of Jihom on his right.

-Don't trust, the Noad advised himself.
+No, don't trust, the Noad advised himself.
 But grab what good there is.

 He was not warned by any preliminary sound, when of a sudden the air on one side of him was sliced by a windy hiss.
 A fifty-yard-long glassite pane thrust up alongside him.

-During the same drastic moments an identical barrier shot up on the avenue's other side.
-This one blocked off the adjacent structures of Occoz.
-And with dwindling staccato lisps more distant panes shot into place on both sides, swish swish swish down a further and further length of perspective, transforming Rullud Avenue into a closed canyon lined by glassite walls.
+And with dwindling staccato lisps more distant panes shot into place on both sides, swish swish swish down a further and further length of perspective, to transform Rullud Avenue into a closed canyon lined by glassite walls.

 If this had happened at a more normal time the Noad would have assumed that it was a drill.
-Calm weather had been reported for several days, with no gneh-ou within three hundred miles.
-During such a lull, the defence against that species of malevolent cloud - internal barriers which channelled their fury so that they roared harmlessly through Olhoav - need only be erected for practice drills.
+Calm weather had been reported for several days, with no gneh-ou within three hundred miles, and, during such a lull, the defence against that species of malevolent cloud - a defence that consisted primarily of internal barriers which channelled the clouds' fury so that they roared harmlessly through Olhoav - need only be erected for practice drills.

 Today, then, might be a day for a drill.

-As things were, the Noad was unsure how far to trust to this logic.
-But in any case he ought to do what the others who'd been caught out in the open stretch were doing - that is, get off the Avenue.
+Barlayn hoped that this was the explanation for what had just occurred, but as things were he was unsure how far to trust to his own logic.
+Whatever the case, he ought to do what the others who'd been caught out in the open stretch were doing.
+That is, get off the Avenue, fast!
 Only - hmm, what was this?
 Folk were tugging in vain at the exit notches on the Jihom side.
 The faint hand-grips in the glassite barrier, which should swing out into apertures for escape, appeared to be sealed.

 "They aren't opening!
 None of them are opening!" cried a woman close to him; "Noad B-L, what do we do?"
 Glaring wildly, she answered her own question, "Try the other side!"
 For if this were not a cloud-defence drill but a reaction to a real, unforecasted attack, then the last place anyone should wish to be would be here in the glass canyon...

 Barlayn turned and saw, with infinite relief, that the pedestrians on the Occoz side were having better luck.
 Those exit-doors were not fastened - thank the skies.
 They were being wrenched open by the people who had already been strolling on that side and also by those who now surged across in rebound from the Jihom barrier.
-So the malevolence, maybe, was only in the Jihom direction.
+So the malfunction, or the malevolence, was only in the Jihom direction.

 "In a moment," Barlayn Lamiroth shouted back.

-Slyly, a ripply thing introduced itself behind a fifth-floor bay window which obtruded some hundred yards further down the avenue, on the Jihom side.
-For a moment or so the apparition amounted to mere motions of coloured light.
-Then it blurred into the form of a swollen human head.
-Apparently, someone, almost but not quite too large to be human, was standing at that window.
+Within moments, his attention earned its reward from some way off.
+A sly, ripply thing introduced itself behind a fifth-floor bay window which obtruded some hundred yards further down the avenue on the Jihom side.
+For a few moments the apparition merely amounted to fuzzy motions of coloured light.
+Then it partially de-blurred, assuming the form of a swollen human head.
+Apparently someone who was almost but not quite too large to be human, was standing at that window.

 Barlayn could tell that he had gained credit with his people by his visibly calm response to the glass barriers.
-Momentary credit might mean momentary extra power with which to move against a target: and fate just now was handing him a target in the form of that glowing face.
-Notwithstanding a horrid sense - like something out of a bad dream - that the thing was waiting for him, he must head that way.
-Moreover, since this was a war of allegiance, he would recruit some bystanders.
+Momentary credit might mean momentary extra power, for use against the target which fate had just handed him in the form of that glowing face in the bay window.

-Right here, someone hurriedly held open the nearest glass door as he strode to the Occoz avenue-edge.
-He nodded thanks, went through... and found himself amongst a knot of backgrounders on the sidewalk.
-To a score of respectful stares, he announced: "What's happened may look like a regular gneh-ou defence drill, but I'm sure it is not."
+someone hurriedly held open the nearest glass door and he nodded thanks, went through... to find himself amongst a knot of backgrounders on the sidewalk.
+To a score of respectful stares he announced: "What's happened may look like a regular gneh-ou defence drill, but I'm sure it is not."

-His eyes and tone demanded a response.
-Fortunately, before too many seconds dragged by, an obliging young man duly asked, "Does that mean, Noad B-L, that you can tell us what it is?"
+A young man duly asked, "Does that mean, Noad B-L, that you can tell us what it is?"

 "It is action by the rebel, Dempelath."